HL7/coordinated-registry-network/source/pages/profiles.md

 #### Mappings of CDEs to FHIR

 The following is a mapping of each of the specific CDE element to its FHIR Resource/profile.
+The table contains three columns.
+The first column represents the data element that has been approved via consensus within the WHT CRN project.
+This is mapped to the specific FHIR Resource and its data elements in the second column.
+The third column provides a recommendation for pilots to use a specific profile for the project if appropriate or recommends the use of the FHIR Resource directly to experiment and gain more experience before creating and proliferating profiles.

+Note: The mapping provided below along the profile and resource suggestions will be used to auto-populate the Questionnaire (which contains the questions) and/or transform QuestionnaireResponse (which contains the collected data) into first class FHIR resources.

 {% include CDEs_FHIR.html %}